Arbeitskreis gemeinnütziger Jugendaustauschorganisationen: Development

 AJA was founded in 1993.
 At that time, the organisations AFS Interkulturelle Begegnungen (see AFS Intercultural Programs), Deutsches Youth For Understanding (YFU) Komitee e.V.(see Youth For Understanding), Experiment e.V. and Partnership International e.V. aligned with each other on the basis of common quality criteria.
 In an annual job rotation, one of the directors of the AJA organisations acts as the official AJA Speaker.
 Since 2004, AJA has an own office in Berlin.
 Its director and AJA representative is Rita Stegen.
-On July 1, 2008, Rotary Jugenddienst e.V. (see Rotary International) joined AJA as its fifth member.
+On 1 July 2008 Rotary Jugenddienst e.V. (see Rotary International) joined AJA as its fifth member.

-activities
+Activities

 AJA calls attention to the educational effects of one year high school student exchanges and actively assists its promotion.
 It decisively advocates quality control in international student exchange and generates, together with its members, common criteria that serve as a means of orientation for all those interested in youth exchange.
 In the context of enhancing general conditions of exchange programmes as well as improving recognition guidelines of school exchange years abroad, AJA closely cooperates with national and international actors of politics.
 In order to make student exchange possible in all countries and for all students, AJA distinctively emphasizes the importance to extend youth exchange with the new EU members and to launch financial support that is provided by political initiatives.

-Acting as an umbrella organisation, AJA’s work always includes coordinating the cooperation and the communication among its members and representing them before media and politics.
+Acting as an umbrella organisation, AJA's work always includes coordinating the cooperation and the communication among its members and representing them before media and politics.

 Furthermore, AJA works with various schools throughout Germany in order to promote intercultural learning as an integral part of school education.

 In the course of its work, AJA publishes statements, catalogues and information brochures with regard to different topics and continuously conducts various projects and conferences either as an organiser or as a cooperation partner.
 Extracts of publications and documentations are available on the AJA Homepage.